What is ORCID?

 Consortium membership is open to higher education, non-profit organizations, and government research and funding agencies located and organized under the laws of Ireland.
 Consortia membership is the premium level of membership and includes the following benefits:

 - 5 ORCID premium member API credentials;

 - the ability to read/write to the profiles of researchers (with permission);

-- monthly analytics reports with personalised statistics from ORCID ensuring more complete reporting of research outputs;
+- on-demand analytics reports with personalised statistics from ORCID ensuring more complete reporting of research outputs;

 - dedicated technical and community support.